Pieter-Beckers/app-launcher-popover/README.md

 # app-launcher-popover

-A bootstrap popover with buttons for apps to launch
+A bootstrap popover jquery plugin with links for apps to launch

 ## Requirements